shaniburde/shaniburde/README.md

 ### Hi there  👋
 ### I'm Shani, a full stack software engineer
-### 🔭 I’m currently working as a Java Developer Apprentice @ Prodege, LLC
+### 🔭 I’m currently working as a Associate Java Developer @ Prodege, LLC
 ### 📫 How to reach me: burdeshani@gmail.com
 ### 🔗 Connect with me on LinkedIn: https://www.linkedin.com/in/shani-burde-82171b200/
-### ⚡ Fun facts: I love chai lattes & feeding ducks at the park
+### ⚡ Fun facts: I love chai lattes, biking, and feeding ducks at the park

 <!--